Glossary: HR & Recruiting Definitions

 In doing so, HR professionals should be able to successfully attract, recruit, and retain talent to continuously drive and reach business objectives.

 Recruitment and talent acquisition are often understood as being synonyms.
 And it is true that there is overlap between the disciplines, as both are an integral part of talent management.
-However, there is also a big difference between the two that many companies are not aware of.

 Let’s have a look at the difference between talent acquisition and recruitment.